 Steaming in a Pan

-It uses minimal equipment and results in evenly cooked, vibrant, flavorful green beans:
+This may become your go-to method for steaming green beans.
+It uses minimal equipment and results in evenly cooked, vibrant, flavorful green beans.

 Bring about an inch of water to a boil in the bottom of a pot into which your steamer basket or insert fits.
-Put trimmed and cleaned green beans in the steamer basket, set over the boiling water, cover, and steam until tender to the bite, 3 to 5 minutes (depending, again, on how crisp or tender you like your green beans).
+Put trimmed and cleaned green beans in the steamer basket, set it over the boiling water, cover, and steam until tender to the bite, 3 to 5 minutes (depending, again, on how crisp or tender you like your green beans).

-Yet it is more difficult to get vegetables steamed to a precise and even level in a microwave, and beans steamed in a microwave may require a bit of draining or drying depending on how much liquid you used and how powerful your microwave is:
+Yet it is more difficult to get vegetables steamed to a precise and even level in a microwave, and beans steamed in a microwave may require a bit of draining or drying depending on how much liquid you used and how powerful your microwave is.

 Cover beans with a microwave-safe lid or plate (avoid plastic wrap in microwaves), and cook on high power for 1 minute.
 Test for doneness and repeat at 15-second intervals until beans are steamed to your liking.

-How to Serve Steamed Green Beans
+Steamed Green Beans in Recipes